-Grunge mentions Ralph “Sonny” Barger, who established a chapter of Hells Angels in Oakland, California – the state where it all started for the organization.
+Grunge mentions the late Ralph “Sonny” Barger, who established a chapter of Hells Angels in Oakland, California – the state where it all started for the organization.
 He writes that things are less regimented toward the back of the gas-burning posse.
 And why not?
 They’re Hells Angels, not synchronized swimmers.

 6. Harley Davidson is king